 - TL;DR: We propose a novel framework for meta-learning a gradient-based update rule that scales to beyond few-shot learning and is applicable to any form of learning, including continual learning.

 - Abstract: Learning an efficient update rule from data that promotes rapid learning of new tasks from the same distribution remains an open problem in meta-learning.
 Typically, previous works have approached this issue either by attempting to train a neural network that directly produces updates or by attempting to learn better initialisations or scaling factors for a gradient-based update rule.
-Both these approaches pose challenges.
+Both of these approaches pose challenges.
 On one hand, directly producing an update forgoes a useful inductive bias and can easily lead to non-converging behaviour.
 On the other hand, approaches that try to control a gradient-based update rule typically resort to computing gradients through the learning process to obtain their meta-gradients, leading to methods that can not scale beyond few-shot task adaptation.
-In this work we propose Warped Gradient Descent (WarpGrad), a method that intersects these approaches to mitigate their limitations.
+In this work, we propose Warped Gradient Descent (WarpGrad), a method that intersects these approaches to mitigate their limitations.
 WarpGrad meta-learns an efficiently parameterised preconditioning matrix that facilitates gradient descent across the task distribution.
 Preconditioning arises by interleaving non-linear layers, referred to as warp-layers, between the layers of a task-learner.
 Warp-layers are meta-learned without backpropagating through the task training process in a manner similar to methods that learn to directly produce updates.
 WarpGrad is computationally efficient, easy to implement, and can scale to arbitrarily large meta-learning problems.
 We provide a geometrical interpretation of the approach and evaluate its effectiveness in a variety of settings, including few-shot, standard supervised, continual and reinforcement learning.

 - Keywords: meta-learning, transfer learning